apache/incubator-retired-iota/fey-core/README.md

 5. **Ensemble-ID**: A new instance of Ensemble is created under the correspondent Orchestration every time the JSON specify a new Ensemble GUID.
 6. **Performer-ID**: A new instance is created for each Performer inside the Ensemble.
 Each Performer belongs to an Ensemble and also has a GUID.

-The figure bellow shows the actor hierarchy for Fey.
-In this example, Fey has only two Orchestration running, in which each Orchestration has two Ensemble, and each Ensemble has its own Performers.
+The figure below shows the actor hierarchy for Fey.
+In this example, Fey has only two Orchestrations running, in which each Orchestration has two Ensembles, and each Ensemble has its own Performers.

 ![Fey actor hierarchy](./images/Fey-Actor-Tree.png)